AndrasKovacs/staged/README.md

 - https://www.youtube.com/watch?v=WOd0ZFbJfQg
 - https://www.youtube.com/watch?v=ai4vU1Naopk

 WIP.
-Doesn't work yet.
-Don't look hard at any part.
 This repo currently exist now mainly so that I can publicly link to some parts and documents.

-This project is on hiatus this summer, while I'm writing my thesis (on a different topic).

-EDIT: as of 2021 november, it's still on hiatus.
-I won't likely get back to it until next year.